 There will be no official support for embedding private apps.

-Subdomains will also soon be customizable!
+Subdomains are customizable!
 With this step you'll be able modify your app URLs to reflect your app content, personal branding, or whatever you’d like.
 The URL will appear as:

-Click the "︙" overflow menu to the right of the app and select "Settings"
+Click the "︙" overflow menu to the app's right and select "Settings".